 As we shall see more clearly in later lectures, most efforts to overcome the reduction of human life to animal necessity (fear of violent death in Hobbes or labor in Locke) return us to some form of dualism, where, in order to protect human autonomy, the body is denigrated as merely biological.
 Not surprisingly, dualism fails to alleviate the problems we have inherited from Descartes: of the place of human beings in the natural world and of whether there are any limits on the exercise of human mastery over nature--the goal, you may recall, of Descartes' scientific enterprise.
 The vanishing of man, the evanescent self, that so-called post-modern philosophers have proclaimed as our fate--this can be seen as the logical term of the modern eschewal of soul.

 Since the time of these classical modern debates over the state of nature and the human condition, philosophical investigations of human nature have been in steady decline.
 There are a number of reasons for the demise of the philosophy of human nature.
 There is, first, the splitting up of the perspectives on human life into various disciplines: sociology, biology, economics, and ethics and religion.
 The suggestion that out of these disciplines could emerge a unified and comprehensive conception of human nature is dismissed as quixotic.
-There is, second, an influential scientific project of that would consign the study of human nature to the biological and chemical sciences and reduce human thought and volition to physiological processes.
+There is, second, an influential scientific project that would consign the study of human nature to the biological and chemical sciences and reduce human thought and volition to physiological processes.
 Third, there is the philosophical reaction, especially prominent in certain strains of existentialism, against scientific reductionism; this reaction denies the relevance of natural science to understanding the human world of freedom.
-Science is said to study natures; it tells us what something is and is capable of studying a person, a "who" not a "what."
+Science is said to study natures; it tells us what something is and is not capable of studying a person, a "who" not a "what."
 Finally, there is the project of modern political liberalism that eschews any determinate conception of human nature as an impediment to democratic politics; instead of nature, the basis of politics is consensus and freedom.
 These are important obstacles to the recovery of Aquinas's account of human nature, but the seeds of all of them can be found in the doctrines concerning nature and the human condition in the early modern period.